nrfconnect/sdk-nrf/samples/nfc/tag_reader/README.rst

 ********

 The sample shows how to use the ST25R3911B NFC Reader to read data from a tag that supports the ISO/IEC 14443 standard (NFC-A technology).
+This device can be used to read and parse content of an NFC Type 2 Tag.
+After successful parsing, the tag content is printed using the logging subsystem.

 Before reading data, the sample detects which NFC technology is used by sending the appropriate initialization commands (ALL Request, SENS Request).
 It also performs automatic collision resolution.